alphagov/paas-developer-docs/docs/deploying_apps/orgs_spaces_targets.md

 ## Managing spaces

-You can create new spaces within an org if your account has the ``OrgManager`` role.
+You can create new spaces within an org if your account has the Org Manager  role.
 To find out who has that role, run:

 ``cf org-users ORGNAME``

 where ORGNAME is the name of the org.
 You will see a list of users and their roles.

-If you don't have the ``OrgManager`` role and you need to create a new space,  you should ask a co-worker who is an ``OrgManager`` for your organisation.
-If you need the ``OrgManager`` role to be added to your account, contact us at [gov-uk-paas-support@digital.cabinet-office.gov.uk](mailto:gov-uk-paas-support@digital.cabinet-office.gov.uk).

-As an ``OrgManager``, you can use:
+As an [Organisation Manager](), you can use:

 ``cf create-space SPACENAME -o ORGNAME``

 to create a new space.

 You will then need to grant access to any tenant accounts who should be able to use that space.
 You do this by assigning a role.
-In most cases, the role you will assign is ``SpaceDeveloper``, which gives the account an ability to deploy and manage apps in the specified space.
+In most cases, the role you will assign is [Space Developer](), which gives the account an ability to deploy and manage apps in the specified space.

 To grant access to a space to another account, run: